okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 This bug fix is expected on preview orgs starting October 6, 2017.
 This issue doesn't affect production orgs.

-* Slim ID tokens from  an custom authorization server didn't include OpenID Connect claims, causing client applications including the Okta Sign-In Widget to not pre-populate the username.
+* Slim ID tokens from a custom authorization server didn't include OpenID Connect claims, causing client applications including the Okta Sign-In Widget to not pre-populate the username.

 ### Does Your Org Have This Change Yet?